akshita1807/OS/README.md

-# Explain the concept of a context switch.
+# Explain the concept of a Context switch.
 Context switching involves saving the context of the running process in PCB so that it can be restored later ,and then loading context or state of another process and run it.

-# What are system calls.
+# What are System calls.
 System call is a special function that is used by the process to request action from the Operating system.System calls provide the interface between process and operating system so that process can communicate with operating system.

 Types of system calls-